CodePushGo/website/src/content/blog/en/google-play-compliance-key-update-strategies.md

 ## Summary

 Staying compliant with Google Play requires keeping a close eye on policy updates, incorporating checks during development, assigning clear roles within your team, and managing live updates effectively.
-Tools such as Capgo can help simplify these processes, ensuring critical fixes reach 95% of users within 24 hours [\[1\]](https://capgo.app/).
+Tools such as CodePushGo can help simplify these processes, ensuring critical fixes reach 95% of users within 24 hours [\[1\]](https://capgo.app/).

 Use these methods to keep up with Google Play's changing policies and reduce the risk of compliance issues.